 After researching top-rated and editor-favorite mats, we settled on a pool of nine that we rigorously tested with multiple at-home yoga workouts.
 The good news, other than the fact that we’ve never been so limber in our lives, is that we found a few clear standouts across key categories that we feel will cover most people’s needs:

-While the ultra-slim, extremely foldable nature of the Manduka Eko Superlite Travel Yoga Mat ($44; amazon.com) is appealing in and of itself (especially for frequent travelers), it’s also our favorite zero-slip option, with supreme grip and complete floor stability.
-And as if that news weren’t good enough, the mat is also totally eco-friendly, made from biodegradable natural tree rubber.
+While the ultra-slim, extremely foldable nature of the Manduka Eko Superlite Travel Yoga Mat is appealing in and of itself (especially for frequent travelers), it's also our favorite zero-slip option, with great grip and complete floor stability.
+And as if that news weren't good enough, the mat is also totally eco-friendly, made from biodegradable natural tree rubber.

-Think all yoga is alike?
-Think again!
-Hot yoga is an entirely different (and hotter) animal, and regular practitioners can definitely rely on the Manduka Pro Yoga Mat 6MM ($120; amazon.com and manduka.com) to withstand the sheer amount of sweat produced in one sweltering class.
-Ultra dense, the PVC mat’s weight works to cement it into your flooring, while it’s ultra-tacky top side features a state-of-the-art texture that results in a no-slip grip — yes, even when you’re dripping in sweat.
+Regular hot yoga practitioners can definitely rely on the Manduka Pro Yoga Mat 6MM to withstand the sheer amount of sweat produced in one sweltering class.
+Ultra dense, the PVC mat's weight works to cement it into your flooring, while it's ultra-tacky top side features a state-of-the-art texture that results in a no-slip grip — yes, even when you're dripping in sweat.

 Lululemon’s Reversible Mat topped our list for a lot of reasons, chief among them that the mat has two sides, making it the most versatile option we tested.
 After all, who doesn’t love a twofer?
 Users can choose between a smooth or textured mat (for one price!), and we found that regardless of which side you use, the mat provides superior stability — its hand and feet gripping is unmatched, and it never slipped when placed on hardwood or carpeted flooring.